Alexander Krinitsky: In the Soviet Union

-From September 1924 to May 1927 in the Byelorussian SSR: The Secretary, in December 1925 with the 1st Secretary of the Communist Party of Belarussia (Bolsheviks).
-In Belarus, Krinitsky, as a typical representative of the elite party, implemented the idea of strengthening the USSR as a single highly centralized union state, commanding and administratively managing the economy, and a complete monopoly on the power of the Communist Party.
-At the same time, he was influenced by the strength in the 1920s local nation-oriented wing of the Communist Party of Belarussia.
+From September 1924 to May 1927 in the Byelorussian SSR: First – a Secretary and since December 1925 the 1st Secretary of the Communist Party of Byelorussia (Bolsheviks).
+In Belarus, Krinitsky, as a typical representative of the party elite, implemented the idea of strengthening the USSR as a single highly centralized union state, commanding and administratively managing the economy, and a complete monopoly on the power of the Communist Party.
+At the same time, he was influenced by the strength in the 1920s local nation-oriented wing of the Communist Party of Byelorussia.

 From May 1927 he was head of the Propaganda Department of the Central Committee of the All-Union Communist Party (Agitprop).
-From 1929 - he was secretary of the Transcaucasian Regional Committee of the UCP (b), then deputy people's commissar of the RSI USSR, also a member of the editorial board of the magazine "Bolshevik".
-He was deputy head of the agricultural department (b), since 1933 - Head of the Political Department and Deputy People's Commissar of the USSR and Secretary of the Saratov Regional Committee of the Party.
+From 1929 he was secretary of the Transcaucasian Regional Committee of the UCP (b), then deputy people's commissar of the RSI USSR, also a member of the editorial board of the magazine "Bolshevik".
+He was deputy head of the agricultural department (b), since 1933 – Head of the Political Department and Deputy People's Commissar of the USSR and Secretary of the Saratov Regional Committee of the Party.

 During the Great Purge, he was arrested on 20 July 1937, removed from the Central Committee and Orgburo on 12 October 1937, sentenced to death on 29 October 1937 and executed the next day.

 Krinitsky was rehabilitated on 17 March 1956.